-The FY2024 NASA EPSCoR Research Notice of Funding Opportunity (NOFO) is available at nspires.nasaprs.com.
-Proposers may refer to the national RA NOFO (NNH24ZHA001C FY24) for descriptions of national program objectives and general proposal guidelines.
+The FY2025 NASA EPSCoR Research Notice of Funding Opportunity (NOFO) will be available in mid-October at nspires.nasaprs.com.
+Prior to release, proposers may refer to the previous national NASA solicitation (NNH24ZHA001C FY24) for descriptions of national program objectives and general proposal guidelines.
 Each of the 28 EPSCoR states is permitted one proposal to the NASA solicitation, with 10 to 15 awards expected.